Back To Search Results

 Enhancing Healthcare Team Outcomes

-The management of patients with CM-II is best when using an interprofessional team that includes primary care doctors, neurosurgeons, and radiologists.
-CM-II trained nurses, physical therapists, and pharmacists should also assist in the case.
+Chiari 2 malformation is best managed using an interprofessional team that includes primary care clinicians, neurosurgeons, radiologists, urologists, orthopedic surgeons, and occasionally otolaryngologists.
+Trained nurses, physical therapists, and pharmacists should also assist in caring for patients with Chiari 2 malformation.
 The patients typically present early in their clinical course because of the associated abnormalities, including myelomeningocele.
 Utilizing clinical and radiographic findings, the diagnosis can be made.
-Treatment of CM-II often requires intervention from neurosurgery.
+Treatment of Chiari 2 malformation often requires intervention from neurosurgery.
 Attention must also be given to neonatal feeding difficulties, apnea, respiratory failure, and neurogenic bowel.
-If there is residual impairment, rehabilitation is essential to regain mobility and function.
-Long-term follow-up is essential to evaluate for worsening symptoms and whether additional treatment is necessary.
-Open communication between interprofessional team members is essential for improving outcomes.
-[Level 5]
+Rehabilitation is essential to regain mobility and function if there is residual impairment, as well as long-term follow-up to monitor for worsening symptoms.
+Open communication among interprofessional team members is indispensable for improving outcomes.

 Media